mjordan/islandora_solr_collection_family_tree/README.md

 Because properties that describe an object's relationship with its parent collections and objects are indexed in Solr (at least using discoverygarden's [basic solr configs](https://github.com/discoverygarden/basic-solr-config)), it is possible to query Solr instead of the RI to get an object's family tree.
 By issuing a series of efficient queries on PIDs against Solr, we can achieve the same result as the above SPARQL query.

-This approach is consistent with recent trends within the Islandora 7.x ecosystem to replace potentially expensive RI queries with Solr queries, e.g., [Islandora Solr Collection View](https://github.com/Islandora-Labs/islandora_solr_collection_view).
+This approach is consistent with recent trends within the Islandora 7.x ecosystem to replace potentially expensive RI queries with Solr queries, e.g., [Islandora Solr Collection View](https://github.com/Islandora-Labs/islandora_solr_collection_view) and the more general "query backend" proposal lead by [Daniel Aitken](https://github.com/qadan) at the January 28th, 2016 Islandora Committers call.

 # Example Solr query used in the proposed approach, and some pseudocode